-Image: While most SATA expansion cards are simple, the 10Gtek SAS 9211-8I is an advanced RAID controller with 8 SATA port capacity.
+Image: While most SATA expansion cards are simple, the 10Gtek SAS 9211-8I is an advanced RAID controller with 8 SATA port capacities.
 Note that this has SAS connectors.
-You will need a SAS to 4-SATA ports cable in order to have a maximum of 8 SATA ports available to you.
+You will need a SAS to 4-SATA ports cable to have 8 SATA ports available.

 PCIe slots can also be used to increase the storage capacity of your system.
-If you have a limited amount of SATA 3 ports on your motherboard for connecting SATA hard drives, you can get a PCIe SATA expansion card.
+You can get a PCIe SATA expansion card with limited SATA 3 ports on your motherboard for connecting SATA hard drives.

-The size of the SATA expansion card and the type of slot it requires depends on factors like how many SATA slots it has and whether it has a RAID controller or not.
+The size of the SATA expansion card and the type of slot it requires depends on factors like how many SATA slots it has and whether it has a RAID controller.

-You can find SATA 3 expansion card for x1, x4 and x8 slots.
+You can find SATA 3 expansion cards for x1, x4, and x8 slots.